 We strive to be thoughtful underwriters on both sides of our balance sheet, and we have always allocated our assets to support our insurance operations, not the reverse.
-Because the primary purpose of our investment portfolio is to fund future claims payments, Travelers employs a conservative investment approach.
+Because the primary purpose of our investment portfolio is to fund future claim payments, Travelers employs a risk-adjusted approach to its investment portfolio.
 Our asset allocation gives us a high level of confidence that our capital is adequate to support our insurance business, in both good times and bad.
 Our approach has served us remarkably well over a long period and allows us to invest in our businesses with an eye to the future.

-Our Chief Investment Officer — a member of our Management and Operating Committees — leads our investment department, which directly manages our fixed income assets (93% of our investment portfolio), as well as our investments in equity securities, real estate, private equity limited partnerships, hedge funds, real estate partnerships and joint ventures.
+Our Co-Chief Investment Officers – members of our Management and Operating Committees – lead our investment department, which directly manages our fixed income assets (93% of our investment portfolio), as well as our investments in equity securities, real estate, private equity limited partnerships, hedge funds, real estate partnerships and joint ventures.
 The Investment and Capital Markets Committee of the Board oversees our investment strategy and the risks related to our investment portfolio (including valuation and credit risks), capital structure, financing arrangements and liquidity.

 Well-Defined and Consistent Investment Philosophy

 Our investment portfolio is a key source of stability and strength for Travelers.
 The portfolio is managed first and foremost to support our insurance operations and, accordingly, is positioned to meet our obligations to policyholders under almost every foreseeable circumstance – anything from a global pandemic to a significant natural disaster to a financial crisis.
 With this in mind, we are focused on risk-adjusted returns and credit quality rather than reaching for yield that is not commensurate with the underlying risk.